docb/dbRackModules/README.md

 ![](images/seq.png?raw=true)
 ## HexSeq
 **HexSeq** is a **_12x64_** step trigger sequencer in a very compact format.
-It accepts hex digits `0123456789ABCDEFabcdef` an interprets one hex digit as 4 steps according to the bit representation of the hex number.
+It accepts hex digits `0123456789ABCDEFabcdef*` an interprets one hex digit as 4 steps according to the bit representation of the hex number.
 The original idea is from Steven Yi in his Csound live coding toolset.
+The asterix (*) causes a hex char to be randomly choosen on every hit.

 The only thing you must master to remember are the bits of the 16 digits:
 ```